madchicken/homebridge-comelit-vedo/README.md

 }
 ```

-A possible configuration could be:
+A possible alternative configuration for Vedo without an IP could be:

 ```json
 {